Matix-Media/PickleViewer/versions/0.7.2/README.md

 - Added treeview
 - Added update mode

+### Bugs:
+Of curse there are a few bugs in the version 0.7.2
+- No feedback when PickleViewer can't read file
+- Sometimes not able to clorizing the Editor
+- Bug in the updater System (Can't check for new updates)

 ### How to install?
 The installation is very simple, you just have to run the stup and follow the instructions.